erhickey/eomcalc/README.md

 ## About

-A simple static site built with vanilla js/css/html.
-This project has no runtime dependencies, and development dependencies on esbuild and eslint.
+A simple static site built with typescript/css/html.
+This project has no runtime dependencies, and minimal development dependencies (typescript, esbuild, eslint, @typescript-eslint, prettier).

-Also present in this project is a Haskell program which parses data from multiple game files, aggregates the data, and writes it out as JSON for use in the calculator.
+Included in this project is a Haskell program which parses data from multiple game files, aggregates the data, and writes it out as JSON for use in the calculator.

 ## Data JSON Generation Steps: